Universal properties of single particle excitations across the many-body localization transition: III. Results

-{\bf Finite-size Scaling Analysis}: We assume that the characteristic length scale diverges with a power law at the MBL transition point $\xi \sim |W-W_C|^{-\nu}$.
+{\bf{Finite-size Scaling Analysis}}: We assume that the characteristic length scale diverges with a power law at the MBL transition point $\xi \sim |W-W_C|^{-\nu}$.
 As a result a normalized observable $X$ obeys the scaling $X[\delta,L] \sim \bar{X}(\delta L^{1/\nu})$ with $\delta=W-W_c$.
 To have a quantitative estimate of the scaling collapse, we calculate the cost-function for the quantity $\{X_i\}$~\cite{Prosen,Somen}. \be C_X=\frac{\sum_{j=1}^{N_{total}-1}|X_{j+1}-X_j|}{max\{X_j\}-min\{X_j\}} -1 \ee Here $N_{total}$ is the total number of values of $\{X_i\}$ for various values of disorder $W$ and system sizes $L$.
-We arrange all $N_{total}$ values of $\{X_i\}$ according to increasing values of $(W-W_C)L^{1/\nu}$. $C_X$ should be zero close for a perfect data collapse but for the finite size data that we have, we look for a minimum of the cost function with respect to the exponent $\nu$ for $W_c$ values which are close to the intuitive guess of the transition point.
+We arrange all $N_{total}$ values of $\{X_i\}$ according to increasing values of $(W-W_C)L^{1/\nu}$.
+Ideally $C_X$ should be zero for a perfect data collapse but for the finite size data that we have, we look for a minimum of the cost function in $(W_c,\nu)$ plane.
 We study the ratios of typical to average LDOS and scattering rates introduced earlier using a single parameter scaling form $(X[\delta,L] \sim \bar{X}(\delta L^{1/\nu}))$, which has also been used to study scaling properties of other quantities relevant in context of MBL~\cite{Luitz,Bardarson,khemani,Piotr}.
 As we will show shortly, this scaling ansatz results in very good scaling collapse for these quantities.

-Below we first discuss the scaling for the system with power-law interactions followed by the results for the system with nearest neighbour interactions.
+The computation of the cost function has numerical uncertainties which are inherited from the errors in our raw data.
+These errors in the cost function evaluation can be determined using standard error propagation methods.
+They can be used to obtain an estimate and uncertainty of both the critical parameters.
+Furthermore, we can also estimate the confidence intervals of the parameters by developing a bootstrap-like resampling method of our data by using subsets of disorder configurations for each length scale.
+In Appendix D we provide details of such analyses using both these approaches along with the details of error estimation and minimization of the cost function.